nexDigitalDev/kong-ratelimiting-demo/README.md

 ![Enable Key Authentication](https://github.com/nexDigitalDev/kong-ratelimiting-demo/blob/master/img/enablekeyauth.PNG?raw=true)
 > Don't forget to replace the **service.id** by the ID of your **swapi-service**.
 You can find the ID at <http://localhost:8002/default/services>.

-Now try to consume the **swapi-service** and you will notice that Authentication is required.
+Now try to consume the **swapi-service**.
+You will notice that Authentication is required and failed.

 ```bash
 # Using curl